javascript-tutorial/en.javascript.info/6-data-storage/01-cookie/article.md

 It's a safety restriction, to allow us to store sensitive data in cookies that should be available only on one site.

-By default, a cookie is accessible only at the domain level that set it.
+By default, a cookie is accessible only at the domain that set it.

 ...What's tricky, we won't get the cookie at a subdomain `forum.site.com`!